amanganiello90/cordova-deploy-android/README.md

 ### Installing
 You must have installed Node.js and Java (whatever version) with its system variable (JAVA_HOME).

-After these prerequisites, you can download this repo and run:
+After these prerequisites, you can download the github repo and run:

 ```
 npm install